 6. Coffee Meets Bagel

 “This coffee is great, but where’s my bagel?”

 Known as the original “anti-swiping app,” Coffee Meets Bagel sets you up with your best matches every day at noon.
 Women are shown profiles of men who have “liked” them, but ultimately, it’s up to the women to decide whether they want to interact and start a conversation.

 The app was founded by sisters Arum, Dawoon and Soo Kang in 2012 as a way of building meaningful relationships.
-About 80% of Coffee Meets Bagel’s users are looking for something serious and 91% are up for virtual dates, so why not suggest a coffee (or a tea) on Zoom?
+With around 80% of Coffee Meets Bagel’s users looking for something serious, it’s a great app if you’re ready for the next significant romantic chapter of your life.

 Disclaimer: Burgers not included when matching with bearded men on Bristlr